- Course Delivery

-Online students join law classrooms live, in real-time using VoIP technology.
-Class times are generally during the workday and online students participate part-time, for 75% of class sessions, unless obtaining a waiver from the faculty member teaching course and the program director.
+Online students join law classrooms in real-time using VoIP technology.
+Class times are generally during the workday and online students participate part-time, for 75% of class sessions, unless obtaining a waiver from the faculty member teaching the course and the program director.
 The remaining 25% of class time may be viewed via class recordings, giving students flexibility along with a valuable classroom experience.

 This certificate is open to those who already have a J.D. or a foreign law degree.
 Additionally, there is a strong preference for applicants to have a minimum of three years prior legal experience.
 Students enrolled in this certificate program, prior to completion of the certificate, may apply to transfer into the LL.M. degree (also listed on this site).

 Before coming to Nebraska, Jack M. Beard was a member of the faculty at the UCLA School of Law.
 He previously served as the Associate Deputy General Counsel (International Affairs) in the Department of Defense where he was responsible for a variety of legal matters, including those associated with arms control agreements, defense cooperation and basing agreements in the Middle East region and programs assisting states of the former Soviet Union in the dismantlement of weapons of mass destruction and other nonproliferation activities.

 A Juris Doctorate is required